Chart Color Schemes

 Andergrove has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 18 projects that could impact the area.
-Notable ones include Mackay Port Access Stage 1, Somerset Park Estate, Andergrove Priority Development Area (PDA), and Andergrove Lakes Estate.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 18 projects likely to impact this region.
+Notable projects include Mackay Port Access Stage 1, Somerset Park Estate, Andergove Priority Development Area (PDA), and Andergrove Lakes Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.